 Things started to change quickly for Omega — it’s place had been made and now was the time for growth.
 Only a year after receiving full recognition from the International Fraternity, Omega successfully reentered the University community.
 University recognition and Interfraternity Council Membership was obtained during Spring 2003.
 Shortly thereafter, the prominent center-house in Fraternity Court was secured for the chapter by one of the brothers.
 Having a physical symbol of its presence and, finally, a central meeting place aided recruitment efforts and led to a new era of pledge class sizes that were competitive or larger than most fraternities on campus.
 The Omega chapter endured a brief hiatus off-campus from 2008 to the Spring of 2013, yet thrived both socially and academically, and continued to grow.

 With great excitement, the brothers of the Omega chapter of AEPi were proud to return to a house in Fraternity Court Fall 2013.
 The joint efforts of a few hard working brothers and AEPi nationals has ensured that the chapter will continue to have a stable and ideal housing situation in the future.
-Currently, our chapter is led by our Master, Carter Goldman.
+Currently, our chapter is led by our Master, Joshua Schwartz.
 With his dedication and hard work, our fraternity’s future looks very bright indeed.